banner image

 Practice Coping Skills

 Stress related to job security or income often shows up physically.
 You may notice muscle tension during meetings or feel on edge while waiting for information that could affect your future.
-Small actions can promote relaxation, such as controlling your breathing or pausing before responding to an email that triggers anxiety.
+Small actions can promote relaxation, such as controlling your breathing, planting both feet on the floor before a difficult call, or pausing before responding to an email that triggers anxiety.
 When you feel calm and grounded, it becomes easier to focus and leave stress behind at the end of the day.

 Consider Professional Support